austin-r-brown/airbnextdoor/README.md

 - Next, you will need to run the `npm install` command from your terminal.
 If on Windows, you may simply open the `Install.bat` file in the folder labeled 'setup' and this command will be run automatically.

-- After running the install command, there should now be a file called `.env` in the main folder.
-(If it is not visible, try opening the main folder in a text editor like Sublime Text (https://www.sublimetext.com) and then selecting `.env` from the left pane.
-On Windows, it can be opened with Notepad)
+- After running the install command, there should now be a file called `.env` in the main folder which should open automatically after the installation completes.
+(If it does not and you are unable to find it, try opening the main folder in a text editor like Sublime Text (https://www.sublimetext.com) and then selecting `.env` from the left pane.
+On Windows, it can be opened with Notepad.)

 - Here is what the file contents should look like.
 Some of these values will need to be filled in which I will guide you through below.